A Unified Framework for Analyzing Meta-algorithms in Online Convex Optimization: Problem Setup

 An adversary $\op{Adv}$ is a set such that each element $\C{B} \in \op{Adv}$, referred to as a \textit{realized adversary}, is a sequence $(\C{B}_1, \cdots, \C{B}_T)$ of functions where each $\C{B}_t$ maps a tuple $(\x_1, \cdots, \x_t) \in \C{K}^t$ to a tuple $(f_t, \C{Q}_t)$ where $f_t \in \BF{F}$ and $\C{Q}_t$ is a query oracle for $f_t$ \footnote{Note that we do not assign a probability to each realized adversary since the notion of regret simply computes the supremum over all realizations.}.
 We say an adversary $\op{Adv}$ is \textit{oblivious} if for any realization $\C{B} = (\C{B}_1, \cdots, \C{B}_T)$, all functions $\C{B}_t$ are constant, i.e., they are independent of $(\x_1, \cdots, \x_t)$.
 In this case, a realized adversary may be simply represented by a sequence of functions $(f_1, \cdots, f_T) \in \BF{F}^T$ and a sequence of query oracles $(\C{Q}_1, \cdots, \C{Q}_T)$ for these functions.
-We say an adversary is a \textit{weakly adaptive} adversary if each function $\C{B}_t$ described above does not depend on $\x_t$ and therefore may be represented as a map defined on $\C{K}^{t-1}$.
-In this work we also consider adversaries that are \textit{fully adaptive}, i.e., adversaries with no restriction.
-Clearly any oblivious adversary is a weakly adaptive adversary and any weakly adaptive adversary is a fully adaptive adversary.
-Given a function class $\BF{F}$ and $i \in \{0, 1\}$, we use $\op{Adv}^\t{f}_i(\BF{F})$ to denote the set of all possible realized adversaries with deterministic $i$-th order oracles.
+In this work we also consider adversaries that are \textit{fully adaptive}, i.e., adversaries with no restriction. \footnote{ Another form of adversary considered in literature is a \textit{weakly adaptive} adversary where each function $\C{B}_t$ described above does not depend on $\x_t$ and therefore may be represented as a map defined on $\C{K}^{t-1}$.
+Clearly any oblivious adversary is a weakly adaptive adversary and any weakly adaptive adversary is a fully adaptive adversary.} Given a function class $\BF{F}$ and $i \in \{0, 1\}$, we use $\op{Adv}^\t{f}_i(\BF{F})$ to denote the set of all possible realized adversaries with deterministic $i$-th order oracles.
 If the oracle is instead stochastic and bounded by $B$, we use $\op{Adv}^\t{f}_i(\BF{F}, B)$ to denote such an adversary.
 Finally, we use $\op{Adv}^\t{o}_i(\BF{F})$ and $\op{Adv}^\t{o}_i(\BF{F}, B)$ to denote all oblivious realized adversaries with $i$-th order deterministic and stochastic oracles, respectively.

 In order to handle different notions of regret with the same approach, for an agent $\C{A}$, adversary $\op{Adv}$, compact set $\C{U} \subseteq \C{K}^T$ and $1 \leq a \leq b \leq T$, we define \textit{regret} as